Gift Certificates Available. SHOP NOW!

 1996-Clinician at Texas Music Educators Convention, San Antonio, Texas 1996- Clinician by invitation, to an International Character Education Convention Works Published- Your Character Counts, play and songs Works Published- Tarleton State Univ.
 Educators magazine, my article, Your Character Counts.
 Works Published-Asbury Theological Seminary- Abide-2003-2004

 I have been teaching students of all ages from beginners, intermediate, a few advanced for 25 years plus.
-I have completed 20 years of service in elem. music education, where I will begin my 22nd year this school year.
+I have completed 23 years of service in elem. music education.
 I graduated from Texas Tech Univ. in 1990, and began teaching in Whitney, Texas for the first 12 years, then moved to Kentucky, where I pursued my Masters of Divinity.
 Meeting my husband moved back to Texas, where I served as a pastor for a year and a half, and went back into teaching following this.
 I have always had a studio where I have recorded many of my own written songs.
 My students will concur they like my writing.
 You can check me out on youtube.com.
 I look forward to meeting and teaching you.

 I began teaching private lessons to a few of my students in Whitney, where they grew in their ability to play, beginning students always seem to do well, when they apply what they have been given to learn.
 Practice is important to learn the piano.
 I like to reward students with stickers it is a simple reward system.
 If the child shows that they can play a piece of music I will put a sticker on their music.
 This should give the child a sense of accomplishment.
 Along the way I also have little treats I will give to a student, candy, cookie, pencil, eraser.
 Nothing expensive.
 I emphasize that music is math in all concerns.
 It is proven that the students math grades will improve when they do music.
 It is science based.
 If I notice students getting bored I have theory sheets, (fun sheets) that the child can use and computer program, Quaver.
 I also will use examples of music played on youtube to give examples of what a piece of music would sound like, for instance playing the Stars and Stripes Forever on piano, will sound a whole lot different when a student hears the Marine Band play this piece of music.
 Depending on the child, making up their own music is also a fun thing to do, or even sing along while making up your own lyrics.
 I will look at each students learning differently depending upon the child's interests.